 Part 1 of my Oak Tree Trilogy was about the Sentinel Oak growing near the entrance to Balsamea’s driveway, and my relationship with that oak.
 Shown here at 2 feet tall in 2005 and about 18 feet in 2015:

 Part 2 was about the Defiant Oak.
 It suffered an abused childhood for several years because of browsing deer and my neglect.
 I finally transplanted it to a prominent place in the front yard.
 It is the tree nearest this window in front of me as I bang on this keyboard.
 It grew about 3 feet from 2013 to 2015 …

 This is Part 3 in the Oak Tree Trilogy.
 It began in a place within Balsamea that I call Maplegate Square, an area on the north side of Whitetail Way between Grassy Path and the convergence of Whitetail Way, Blueberry Pass and Maplegate Path, about a hundred feet east of Rock Wall 2.
 (The rock walls have the least creative names of anything in Balsamea.)
 Here are a couple of 2012 fall color pictures from Maplegate Square:

-717 took down about five dozen big trees, mostly balsam firs, on our 19 acres, which then clobbered many little trees in their way, and blockaded many segments of our trail network.
-It snapped the trunks down to shredded stumps ranging anywhere from zero to ten feet tall.
-717 downed more big trees in a quarter-hour than the winds had knocked down in the prior ten years, cumulative, without exaggeration.
+717 took down about five dozen big trees, mostly balsam firs, on our 19 acres.
+The big ones clobbered small ones, and the combinations blockaded many segments of our trail network.
+The storm snapped the trunks of big trees down to shredded stumps ranging from zero to ten feet tall.
+717 downed more big trees in a quarter-hour than the winds had knocked down in the prior ten years, cumulative.

 I have added or modified several trails and places since then, but here are my crude trail maps before and after 717 (click for full size images):